jparyani/mediagoblin/docs/source/codebase.rst

 :routing.py: maps url paths to views
 :views.py:   views handle http requests
-:models.py:  holds the mongodb schemas---these are the data structures
+:models.py:  holds the sqlalchemy schemas---these are the data structures
              we're working with

 You'll notice that there are several sub-directories: tests,